Ashvin (month): Navaratri

 Navaratri is a nine‑day festival dedicated to various Hindu goddesses.
-It starts from the Prathama (first lunar day) thithi after Amavasya (new moon), and ends on the Navami thithi on the ninth day.
+It starts from the Prathama (first lunar day) thithi after Amavasya (new moon), and ends on the Navami (ninth lunar day) thithi.
 The festival involves fasting, special pujas, and various cultural activities.

 Saraswati Puja or Ayutha Puja is celebrated on the ninth day of Navaratri.
 This day involves the worship of various tools, instruments, and books, and is dedicated to Saraswati, the Hindu goddess of wisdom.
 In households and institutions, materials and implements are cleaned and decorated, with special pujas.
 Vijayadashami or Dussehra is celebrated on Dashami (tenth day) thithi, and marks the end of Navaratri festivities.
 It commemorates god Rama's victory over Ravana.

-Durga Puja is major festival in Eastern India and Bengal celebrated during the Navaratri period, and commemorates goddess Durga's victory the asura Mahishasura.
-Pujas are performed in homes and public spaces at temporary structures known as pandals, along with religious recitations, cultural performances, feasting, and processions.
+Durga Puja is a major festival in Eastern India, specially in West Bengal.
+Celebrated during the Navaratri period, it commemorates goddess Durga's victory over Mahishasura.
+Pujas are performed in homes and in temporary public structures known as pandals, accompanied with religious recitations, cultural performances, feasting, and processions.

 Karwa Chauth

 Karwa Chauth is a one‑day fast observed by married Hindu women for the longevity and well‑being of their husbands.
 Women break the fast at night when the moon is sighted.
-Rituals includes wearing traditional attires, communal gatherings, and offering prayers to the moon.
+Rituals include wearing traditional attires, communal gatherings, and offering prayers to the moon.